dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/contribute/getting-started/make-and-run-tests.md

 ---
-title: '4.
-Make and run tests'
+title: 'Make and run tests'
-order: 3
+order: 4
 ---

-## 4. Make and run tests
+## Make and run tests

 Make tests for the new component (or for your current issue) and set up screenshot tests from the Eufemia portal.
 The tests should be located under `__tests__` in the component folder.